JessicaW02/Jessica-Wang-Portfolio/README.md

 # Jessica-Wang-Portfolio

-# Thank you for stopping by and taking the time to explore my data science portfolio!
+## Thank you for stopping by and taking the time to explore my portfolio!

 My name is Jessica (Diya) Wang.
-I'm a graduate student at the University of Chicago, with a background in Economics and Mathematics.
+I'm a graduate student at the University of Chicago currently, with a background in Economics and Mathematics.
 I’m passionate about using data to solve real-world business problems, especially in the fields of:

 - Financial Risk Analysis
 - Investment Strategy and Portfolio Optimization